 How To Convert Sheet Music to MIDI: ScanScore is the Simple Solution!

-Do you have a huge library of sheet music that needs to be digitized?
+Do you have a huge library of sheet music you need digitized?

 Would you like to convert the sheet music into MIDI for optimum playback?